 Even though it’s still the dead of winter, many people anticipate moves that will come as soon as warmer weather comes.
-Spring and summer are peak seasons for moving, but while you’re waiting, you shouldn’t just bide your time until you get serious about planning and preparing.
+Spring and summer are peak seasons for moving, but while you’re waiting, you shouldn’t just bide your time until you get serious about planning and preparing your spring move.

 The earlier you begin working out the logistics of your move, the better.
 You’ll experience less stress, less financial strain, and fewer headaches as plans change or have to be altered.
 Here are some simple ways you can prepare for your spring move now.